strimzi/proposals/052-cruise-control-api-users.md

 Strimzi would decode and use the contents of this secret to populate the Cruise Control API auth credentials file which would be mounted and used by the Cruise Control pod.

-Its worth noting that if a developer were to provide a corrupt configuration file - one which specifies the `ADMIN` role or an incorrect format, the Strimzi Operator would ignore the custom configuration and log a warning.
+It's worth noting that if a developer were to provide a corrupt configuration file - one which specifies the `ADMIN` role or an incorrect format, the Strimzi Operator would ignore the custom configuration, log a warning, and add a warning condition to the `Kafka` custom resource.

 Although this would simplify the overall design it would also shift a lot of the maintanence responsibility to the developer.
 The developer would need to create a valid Cruise Control API user configuration and encode it into a secret.